 The law enacts ASTM D-4236, a standard for evaluating chronic hazards already in use by 85 to 90 percent of the art and craft materials manufacturers before the law went into effect, and provides for enacting any future revisions to the standard.
 The law requires the Consumer Product Safety Commission (CPSC) to develop guidelines for evaluation criteria for toxicologists to use under ASTM D-4236 and to develop and distribute educational information about art materials.
 The law requires a statement on the label of a product with a chronic hazard potential that the product is inappropriate for use by children and permits CPSC to enjoin the purchase of such an art material for use in grades pre-K through 6.

-Additionally, CPSC has required that an appropriate telephone number (in most cases, that of the manufacturer) be printed on all products that have a chronic hazard warning and a conformance statement to ASTM D-4236 on all products — non-toxic or toxic.
+Additionally, CPSC has required that an appropriate telephone number (in most cases, that of the manufacturer) be printed on all products that have a chronic hazard warning and a conformance statement to ASTM D-4236 on all products.
 CPSC also requires that products with a chronic hazard meet the same typeface size and placement requirements under FHSA as those required for acute hazard warnings.